brucou/vue-state-driven/README.md

   - the user or an interfaced system (network, etc.) triggers an event X,
   - that event will be transformed into a machine input (as per `preprocessor`),
   - the machine will, as per its specs, update its extended state and issue command(s)
-  - Issued commands will be executed by the `Machine` component, as per `commandHandlers`
+  - Issued commands will be executed, as per `commandHandlers`

 This is it!
-Whatever the machine passed as parameter to the `Machine` component, its behaviour will always be as described.
+Whatever the machine passed as parameter to the `makeVueStateMachine` factory, its behaviour will always be as described.

 Note that this example is contrived for educational purposes:
 - we could do away with the preprocessor and have the DOM event handlers directly produce inputs in